Crusading movement: Taking the cross

 Crusaders took public vows, usually followed by a ceremony where a cloth or silk cross—typically red—was sewn onto their cloak.
-By "taking the cross", they pledged to follow Christ's call: "If any man will come after me, let him deny himself and take up his cross and follow me".
-This reflected the 11th-century imitatio Christi ("imitation of Christ") movement.
+By "taking the cross", they pledged themselves to Christ's call in the Gospel of Matthew: "If any man will come after me, let him … take up his cross and follow me".
+The ceremony resonated with the 11th-century imitatio Christi ('imitation of Christ') spiritual movement, which encouraged believers to follow Christ's example by serving others.
 Pilgrim emblems like a staff and a pouch were often also distributed.
 The cross had to be worn by crusaders until their return; premature removal was sanctioned by church authorities, (Note: The excommunication of Emperor Frederick II serves as a telling example.
 In 1227, he embarked on a crusade, but an outbreak forced him to return.
-Nevertheless, Pope Gregory IX excommunicated him for failing to fulfill his vow.
+Nevertheless, Pope Gregory IX excommunicated him for failing to fulfil his vow.
 Jotischky argues that Frederick's efforts to consolidate his authority over the Church in Sicily may have been the true cause of his excommunication.) with rare exceptions like illness, poverty, or incapacity.
-By the late 12th century, crusaders were widely known as crucesignati ("signed with the cross").
+By the late 12th century, crusaders were widely known as crucesignati ('signed with the cross').

 Privileges

-As penitents and armed pilgrims, Crusaders were classed in canon law as provisional clerics under ecclesiastical jurisdiction.
+As penitents and armed pilgrims, crusaders were classed in canon law as provisional clerics under ecclesiastical jurisdiction.
 Their early secular privileges are poorly documented.
 According to a collection of canon law, First Crusaders and their goods were "under the Truce of God".
-Guibert of Nogent notes that Pope Urban extended protection to crusaders and their households.
-In 1107, the canonist Ivo of Chartres still called this legal treatment "new".
+Guibert of Nogent notes that Pope Urban offered protection to crusaders and their households, with excommunication prescribed for offenders.
+This legal approach was still described as "new" in 1107 by the canonist Ivo of Chartres, who was reluctant to adjudicate a case concerning the capture of a crusader's fortification.
 (Note: Pope Paschal II had instructed Ivo to excommunicate the French nobleman Rotrou III, Count of Perche for constructing a fort on the land belonging to the crusader Hugh II of Le Puiset.
-However, Ivo hesitated, stating he did not "wish to punish, like some assassin, without a hearing".)
+Ivo hesitated, stating he did not "wish to punish, like some assassin, without a hearing".)
 The First Lateran Council formalized it, protecting the crusaders' "houses and households" and ordering latae sententiae or automatic excommunication for infractions, but enforcement was inconsistent.
-Pope Eugenius III also suspended lawsuits against crusaders and interest payment on their debts.
 Pope Eugenius III also suspended lawsuits against crusaders and interest payment on their debts, and authorised them to sell land—including fiefs—without the consent of family members or lords.